Quick Pickled Zucchini

 Amy Chung

 My canning book has an excellent zucchini bread and butter pickle very similar to this one and it can be canned with hot water bath etc to keep for months and months.
-I tend to slice all the zucchini-green and yellow, onions, red peppers for color and hot chili peppers-very little of those.--with my mandolin-salt and then top with a large bowl full of ice cubes.
+I tend to slice all the zucchini-green and yellow, onions, red peppers for color and hot chili peppers-very little of those.–with my mandolin-salt and then top with a large bowl full of ice cubes.
 I cover and let sit overnight or for up to 2 days. then drain and rinse well.
-VERY crunchy slices of zucchini.
+VERY crunchy slices of zucchini.3 stars

 Joanne

-Those of you who are wondering about sweetness.
-I made this recipe using the full amount of sugar called for in the recipe.
-(Come on, people, it's only one third of a cup!)
-The only modification was that I used (sweet) cippolini onions in place of the shallots, b/c that's what I had on hand.
-The result is QUITE tart - that's a lot of vinegar that the sugar is balancing.
+The result is QUITE tart – that’s a lot of vinegar that the sugar is balancing.
 And the chili pepper adds a nice bit too.
-These are nothing like sweet relish or bread 'n butter pickles.
+These are nothing like sweet relish or bread ‘n butter pickles.

 pennifer

-I picked my last 3 garden zukes just before leaving town for a few days--this was a perfect way to use them up quickly.
+I picked my last 3 garden zukes just before leaving town for a few days–this was a perfect way to use them up quickly.
 When we returned, we cracked open the jar and enjoyed these delicious pickles with goat cheese and crusty bread.
 LOVED them!
-I have since realized that I accidentally read "scallions" instead of "shallots" but it was a happy accident that worked great.
+I have since realized that I accidentally read “scallions” instead of “shallots” but it was a happy accident that worked great.
 I also upped the sugar to 1/2 c. and they were still plenty pungent.
 Will be making more this week!

 Bex